-This site is where I write things down so I don’t forget them.
+This site is where I write things down so I don’t forget them, and is worthy enough for me to share with the world.
+I’ve been at this since 20!?, on and off, mostly off.

-That sounds modest and is intended to be.
-I’ve been at this since 2013, on and off, mostly off.
-The posts here range from a Python script I wrote in grad school to join audio files, to a 3000-word piece on what Steve Smith hooking Jofra Archer for six taught me about confrontation.
+The posts here range from a Python script I wrote in grad school to join audio files, to a essay on what Steve Smith hooking Jofra Archer for six taught me about confrontation.
 I don’t expect that range to make sense to a casual visitor.
-It makes sense to me, and increasingly that’s the audience I’m writing for.
+But for the initiated, it’s a journey worth taking.

 - Future-me.
 The version of me who is going to need this thought three years from now, in a moment I can’t currently predict.